A Catalyst for Building Community.

 The Impact

 The impact of this additional capacity was felt quickly.
-Songs are now shared ahead of time via YouTube so people can participate confidently, regardless of language or background.
-Shared meals and multicultural gatherings have become central to congregational life, helping people move from simply being present to genuinely belonging.
+Songs are now shared ahead of time via YouTube so people can participate confidently, regardless of language background; shared meals and multicultural gatherings have become central to congregational life; leadership is also being shared more sustainably, easing pressure on existing ministers and creating space for new voices to emerge.

 Strengthening Leadership for the Future

-Daniel is a second generation Chinese Vietnamese Australian and a member of Broadview’s Church Council.
-He is a candidate for the Ministry of the Word, currently serving in a Minister of Pastor role within the Uniting Church, and is completing a Master of Theological Studies at the Uniting College for Leadership and Theology.
+UC Invest’s support has allowed Broadview to identify and support leaders from within its own community.
+One significant step has been the appointment of Daniel Phan, a second generation Chinese Vietnamese Australian and a member of Broadview’s Church Council.
+He is a candidate for the Ministry of the Word, currently serving in a pastoral role within the Uniting Church, and is completing a Master of Theological Studies at Uniting College for Leadership and Theology.

 Get in touch with our investor relations team.